nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 JUnit testing can be performed by running the tests in the [`test`]( https://github.com/AY2122S2-CS2113T-T10-2/tp/blob/master/src/test/java/seedu/planitarium) folder.

+> :information_source: **Note:** The JUnit tests have been configured and tested on IntelliJ IDEA.
+> Additional configurations or changes may be needed depending on the tester's setup.

 #### IO redirection testing

 IO redirection testing can be performed via the following steps: